 Sowing:

 Sow the broad bean seeds outside in the open ground in October-November for an early crop, under cloches in January or March-April.
 Alternatively the seeds can be sown inside in February and later transplanted out when the seedlings about 30 cm tall.
 Harden off the seedlings properly by keeping them outside during the day and putting them back inside for the night.
-Do this for 4-6 days before planting them outside to their final position.
-This is very important with the broad beans as the cold spells in March can easily damage the young, inside grown plants.
+Do this for 4-6 days before planting broad beans outside to their final position.
+This is very important with the broad beans as the cold spells in March can easily damage the young plants which are raised inside in a protected environment.

 Sow the seeds in double rows 5 cm deep, 20-25 cm between the rows and leave 70-80 cm between the double rows.
-Plant them in blocks, this way the plants will protect each other from wind.
+Plant them in blocks, this way the plants will protect each other from wind and will surpress weeds in the spring.
+In fact I had to weed the patch only once.

 Growing:

-Once the seeds sown the broad beans need no or little attention.
+Growing broad beans in the winter is very easy, as the plants are cold tolerant down to about – 13 Celsius.
+If you expect colder nights than that you will have to provide some protection for your plants, cloches, and different horticultural fleeces are readily available.
+Even in the spring they need no attention, as the weather is normally quite rainy and weeds don’t appear usually before the beans start growing again.
 Make sure they have enough water when in flower and keep them weed free.
 The only thing what you should do is to pinch out the growing tips when the plants are in full flower.

 After harvesting the pods make sure you leave the roots in the soil as they contain plenty of precious nitrogen.